sanivahavirta/PersonaKG/README.md

-Persona Knowledge Graph (KG) Project

-This repository supports the construction, analysis, and evaluation of a persona knowledge graph (KG) to enhance LLM-driven dialogue systems with a graph-base RAG approach.
-The system leverages Neo4j, LLMs, BLEU/ROUGE evaluation, and prompt engineering for graph population and next utterance prediction taks.

 # Persona Knowledge Graph (KG) Project

 This repository supports the construction, analysis, and evaluation of a **Persona Knowledge Graph** to enhance LLM-driven dialogue systems by integrating structured persona data.
 The system leverages **Neo4j**, **LLMs**, **BLEU/ROUGE evaluation**, and prompt engineering for next utterance prediction.